openstack-archive/tripleo-incubator/notes.md

         stack.sh completed in 672 seconds.

-* Back on your host system, create some 'baremetal' node(s) out of KVM virtual machines.
+* Create some 'baremetal' node(s) out of KVM virtual machines.
   Nova will PXE boot these VMs as though they were physical hardware.
   You can use bm_poseur to automate this, or if you want to create the VMs yourself, see footnote [2] for details on their requirements.

         sudo $TRIPLEO_ROOT/bm_poseur/bm_poseur --vms 1 --arch i686 create-vm